2000 Men's Ice Hockey World Championships: World Championship Group B (Poland)

-Played April 12–21 in Katowice and Krakow.
+Played April 12–21 in Katowice and Kraków.
 This was the final year of the qualifying tournaments (except for the "Far East"), so it was a simple matter of the winner being promoted.
 This was also the final year of the traditional eight team tournament.
 Beginning in 2001 Group B would be renamed 'Division I' and consist of two six team divisions.

 Final Round 17–24 Place

 Germany was promoted to the 2001 IIHF World Championship.
 No team was relegated.

 World Championship Group C (China PR)

 Played March 20–26 in Beijing.
 In 1999 Group C was disrupted because of political issues surrounding Kosovo.
 The IIHF chose to have no team relegated and have Yugoslavia retain their position, the result was a nine team tournament this year.
 With the forthcoming realignment, four nations had the opportunity to be promoted to Division I, the remaining five would participate in next year's Division II.